quantiacs/documentation/en/source/user_guide/data.md

 ```

-###  Using the Data
+###  Using the data

-Suppose that we want to use the data for the last 15 years.
-We can use:
+Suppose we want the data for the last 15 years:

 ```python
 import qnt.data as qndata